Contents

 • 1284 - Construction is once again halted because Pisa's defeat in the Battle of Meloria.

-• 1372 - The construction is finally complete.
+• 1399 - The construction is finally complete, but the tilt still exists.

 • 1934 - Mussolini attempts modifications to make the tower straight but worsens it further.